 - Genitourinary syndrome of Menopause due to hormonal changes

-- Upregulation of sympathetic nervous system from chronic stress, anxiety, catastrophization or depression leading to Pelvic Persistent pain in the absence of actual tissue dysfunction or persistent pain states with a blend of tissue dysfunction
+- Upregulation of sympathetic nervous system from chronic stress, anxiety, catastrophization or depression leading to Persistent pain in the absence of actual tissue dysfunction or persistent pain states with a blend of tissue dysfunction

 What does the research say about physiotherapy treatment for pelvic pain:

-Pelvic floor physiotherapy is useful in training the pelvic floor muscles increases the support of bladder and uterus and decreases the strain on fascial connections which in turn can improve your pelvic pain
+Pelvic floor physiotherapy is useful in training the pelvic floor muscles, increasing the support of the bladder and uterus, and decreasing the strain on fascial connections, which can help improve your pain.

-Releasing the pelvic floor and the fascia layers through pelvic support physiotherapy can help with non-mechanical back pain that can be caused by tight pelvic floor muscles and that the therapeutic interventions in chronic pelvic pain should follow a multidisciplinary approach( Grinberg et al. 2020)
+Releasing the pelvic floor and the fascia layers through pelvic support physiotherapy can help with non-mechanical back pain that can be caused by tight pelvic floor muscles, and that the therapeutic interventions in chronic pain should follow a multidisciplinary approach( Grinberg et al. 2020)

 Recent quality studies noted significant clinical effects of physiotherapy for chronic pelvic pain and female sexual dysfunction.
 The experts advocate a holistic and multidisciplinary approach that includes physiotherapy ( Bergman’s B 2018 )

-A physiotherapist specializing in pelvic floor problems and pelvic pain can help you to understand your problem and identify the appropriate solution.
+A physiotherapist specializing in pelvic floor problems can help you understand your problem and identify the appropriate solution.

 Physiotherapy treatment involves a biopsychosocial approach to your problems that begins with effective interviewing to understand your problem/ condition.
-Physical bio mechanical evaluation that includes both external and internal myofascial assessment, providing neurophysiology based pain education to the condition.
-Therapeutic interventions can range from exercises , relaxation training , movement practice, myofascial release and connective tissue mobilization.
+Physical, biomechanical evaluation includes external and internal myofascial assessment, providing neurophysiology-based pain education to the condition.
+Therapeutic interventions can range from exercises, relaxation training, movement practice, myofascial release and connective tissue mobilization.
 Self-care/self-management and lifestyle modification approach to better assist with the treatment.

-Physiotherapist at Opal physiotherapy can help you in your journey towards recovery by setting a realistic short and long term goals that involve you being an active participant.
+Physiotherapist at Opal physiotherapy can help you in your journey towards recovery by setting realistic short and long-term goals that involve you being an active participant.

 If you think you have pelvic pain and are diagnosed by your health care provider with having any of the pelvic pain conditions and need treatment for pelvic pain, do contact our clinic at 604-532-7887 or email at [email protected] to get assessed and to start your recovery process.